Mean fields and fluctuations in compressible magnetohydrodynamic flows: Mean fields and fluctuations in a compressible random flow

 for the random variables $f$ and $g$.
-This allows evolutionary equations for the central moments $\langle f' g' \rangle_{V}$, $\langle f' g' h' \rangle_{V}$ (with another random variable $h$), etc., to be derived by averaging the governing equations using relations such as \citep[e.g.,][]{Monin:1975},
+This allows evolutionary equations for the central moments $\langle f' g' \rangle_{V}$, $\langle f' g' h' \rangle_{V}$ (with another random variable $h$), etc., to be derived by averaging the governing equations using relations, such as for the velocity field $\vect{u}$ \citep[e.g.,][]{Monin:1975},